 KLP's property investments are gathered together in its subsidiary KLP Eiendom AS, which both manages and develops property.
 This carries some non-traditional operational risk for a company in the insurance sector.
-The Company has its own ISO-certified processes to measure and manage its operational risk
+The Company has its own ISO-certified processes to measure and manage its operational risk.

 The capital requirement for operational risk for the KLP Group is calculated on the basis of the individual operational risks for the companies subject to Solvency II reporting and ICAAP reporting.
 The operational risk for the Group is dominated by the parent company.
-The capital requirement for operational risk amounts to NOK 2.3 billion for the Group, while the corresponding figure for KLP is NOK 2.2 billion.
-The discussion of the Group's operational risk in this section will therefore be based on the notes on KLP's operational risk.
+The capital requirement for operational risk is NOK 2.6 billion for the Group and NOK 2.5 billion for KLP.
+The discussion of the Group's operational risk is therefore based on the description of the operational risk for KLP.
 For KLP Bedriftspensjon AS and KLP Skadeforsikring AS, refer to their SFCR reports, and for the subsidiaries subject to ICAAP reporting, refer to their ICAAP reports.